Cachemarra/Django/first_part/pas/README.md

 We are going to add a new path, 'welcome/' (the `/` is important!) and tell the script that must call a 'welcome' function in views.

-It is importantto note that now you won't have a main page and must add the /welcome/ in your webbrowser.
+It is important note that now you won't have a main page and must add the /welcome/ in your webbrowser.

 You can change this by writing the above code in urls script.